-But let’s look at where some of these issues can come up with inconsistencies between chromosomal sex
+Let’s look at where some of these issues can come up with inconsistencies between chromosomal sex and gonadal sex –

-these DSD's, disorders of sexual development.
-That’s how you'll see them presented fairly often.
+These DSDs, disorders of sexual development – that’s how you'll see them presented early often.

 There are clearly multiple opportunities for things to go awry and have a DSD or disorder of sex development.

-and many other factors that would perhaps end up creating one ovary and one testis, or the ovotestis situation, or we could go as far as having completely ambiguous genitalia.
+and many other factors that would perhaps end-up creating two –

+one ovary and one testis or the ovotestis situation or we could go as far as having completely ambiguous genetalia,

-So, a baby comes out.
-It has, I don’t know what sex is the baby.
-That’s a good question.
-It used to be
+so a baby comes out and it has I don’t know, what sex is the baby?
+Hmm, that’s a good question.